Scalp and Hair Care for Afro-Caribbean Hair

 A gentle cleansing routine protects your scalp without stripping the natural oils your hair needs:

-• Wash weekly — Use a fragrance-free shampoo once a week to remove buildup without over-drying.
-Products like Vanicream Free & Clear Shampoo or Royal Oils Shampoo tend to work well.
+• Wash weekly.
+Use a fragrance-free shampoo once a week to remove buildup without over-drying.
+Products like Vanicream Free and Clear Shampoo or Royal Oils Shampoo tend to work well.

-• Seal in moisture — Lightweight oils like coconut oil or castor oil help seal in hydration after washing.
-Avoid heavy butters and thick pomades — these can clog pores and weigh your hair down, which can worsen scalp conditions.
+• Seal in moisture.
+Lightweight oils like coconut oil or castor oil help seal in hydration after washing.
+Avoid heavy butters and thick pomades.
+These clog pores and weigh your hair down, which worsens scalp conditions.

 Styling Safely During a Flare

-Some common styling choices can add stress to an already-sensitive scalp.
-During a flare — and ideally in general — it helps to:
+Some common styling choices add stress to an already-sensitive scalp.
+During a flare, and ideally in general, it helps to:

-• Avoid chemical treatments — Relaxers, perms, and dyes can irritate an inflamed scalp and slow healing.
-It’s best to hold off on these until your scalp has settled.
+• Avoid chemical treatments.
+Relaxers, perms, and dyes irritate an inflamed scalp and slow healing.
+It is best to hold off until your scalp has settled.

-• Limit heat — High heat from blow dryers and flat irons can damage the hair shaft and irritate the scalp.
+• Limit heat.
+High heat from blow dryers and flat irons damages the hair shaft and irritates the scalp.
 Air drying is gentler whenever possible.

 How to Apply Your Medication

-3. Apply — Apply your prescription medication or moisturizer directly to the scalp.
-Apply only to the scalp itself — not the length of the hair.
+3. Apply.
+Apply your prescription medication or moisturizer directly to the scalp only, not the length of the hair.

 Have questions about your scalp routine or how to work your treatment around your hair care?
 Your Zest care team understands the unique needs of Afro-Caribbean hair and is here to help.
 Reach out anytime through your portal.